 Princess Sheikha bint Hamad bin Jassim bin Hamad bin Abdullah bin Jassim bin Muhammed Al Thani was born in New York, daughter of Sheikh Hamad bin Jassim bin Hamad Al-Thani, previous minister of Economy and Trade and Chief of Police in Qatar.
 Growing up between Egypt, the UK, and the US, Sheikha was deeply affected by all the unnecessary suffering in the world when she was only a child herself.

-At the tender age of 14, Sheikha decided to found SATUC and has since dedicated her life to improving the lives of marginalized and disadvantaged children.
-In her bid to raise awareness and offer her support, Sheikha has already engaged in charitable work in places as far afield as Malawi, kazakhstan, Georgia, the Philippines, and Sudan to name but a few.
+At the tender age of 14, Sheikha founded SATUC and has since dedicated her life to improving the lives of marginalized and disadvantaged children.
+In her bid to raise awareness and offer her support, Sheikha has already engaged in charitable work in places as far afield as Malawi, Kazakhstan, Georgia, the Philippines, and Sudan to name but a few.
 Despite her travels, Sheikha has always been mindful that charity begins at home and has devoted a lot of her time to projects closer to her bases in London and Cairo, including working with disabled children from Sense Scotland, supporting various children’s hospitals in Egypt and organizing a countrywide football tournament for orphans, refugees and underprivileged children in 2013 we have been using football to inspire and empower children from underprivileged backgrounds.
 For example, in 2014 we organized the first SATUC tournament in Egypt with 16 teams from all over the country.
-After this first edition, the tournament grew up in popularity and gained international recognition, support, and cooperation from football stars and historic clubs like Al-Ahly, which is still ongoing.
+After this first edition, the tournament grew in popularity and gained international recognition, support, and cooperation from football stars and historic clubs like Al-Ahly, which is still ongoing.

 In 2018 she held the second edition of our World Cup in a different continent, in Europe, more specifically in Sofia, Bulgaria.
 Where we had 12 teams from all over the world as follows: Bulgaria, Cameroon, Cambodia, Indonesia, Liberia, Syria, Iraq, Morocco, Mexico, Peru, Colombia, and Nigeria.